The following is an interview with Smurfit Kappa to find out their experiences using Braincube for over a decade.

 Packaging lies at the heart of what Smurfit Kappa does.
 We have 370 plants in the world and many of these produce cardboard.
 In fact, if you examine how the company is structured, on the one hand, we have recycling plants and, on the other, logging operations.

-These two components are needed for paper manufacturing: whether its recycled paper, which makes up 75% of packaging in Europe, or paper made from virgin fibers, that is, straight from wood.
+These two components are needed for paper manufacturing: whether it’s recycled paper, which makes up 75% of packaging in Europe, or paper made from virgin fibers, that is, straight from wood.
 Once the paper plants have produced the paper, cardboard plants layer the paper to create cardboard.
-Smurfit operates across this fully integrated chain and, for now, Braincube is used only on the paper manufacturing side.
+Smurfit operates across this fully integrated chain and, for now, Braincube is used on the virgin fiber paper and kraft paper manufacturing sides.

 Could you reflect back to how you started out with Braincube?

 When we first met Braincube in 2008 it was with a goal to optimizing production.
 At the time, Braincube were offering an embryonic product compared to what exists now—but it was an already highly evolved embryo.

 For our part, we had one concern: a paper machine that was really complex to install.
 This kind of machine is very expensive and it costs a lot to build a new site.
 As the machines operate in a continuous process, any sort of deviation costs money (change of speed, breakages, stoppages, etc.).